Weisfeiler-Leman Indistinguishability of Graphons: Introduction

-Characterization \ref{th:WLForGraphons:DIDM} generalizes oblivious $k$-WL.
-First, we define the the standard Borel space $\Mk$, which again can be seen as the space of colors used by oblivious $k$-WL.
-Also in this case, its elements $\alpha = (\alpha_0, \alpha_1, \alpha_2, \dots)$ are sequences of colors after $0,1,2,\dots$ refinement rounds.
-Based on the definition (\ref{eq:obliviouskWL}) of oblivious $k$-WL for graphs, we define the measurable function $\ik_W \colon X^k \to \Mk$ mapping an $\bar{x} \in X^k$ to a sequence $(\alpha_0, \alpha_1, \alpha_2, \dots)$.
-In particular, $\alpha_0$ corresponds to the \enquote{atomic type} of $\bar{x}$, which also further explains why oblivious $2$-WL distinguishes the weighted graphs in \Cref{fig:parallelEdgesCounterexample}: For the weighted graph on the right, $\alpha_0$ always contains the edge weight of $\frac{2}{3}$ which is nowhere to be found in the graph on the left.
-Hence, already the initial coloring distinguishes them.
-To continue, we then use $\ik_W$ to define the \textit{$k$-WL distribution ($k$-WLD)} $\nu^k_W$ as the push-forward of $\mu^{\otimes k}$ via $\ik_W$, a probability measure on $X^k$ which again corresponds to the multiset of colors computed by oblivious $k$-WL.
+We continue in the vein of \Cref{sec:fracIsoGraphons} and give an overview of the notions characterizing $k$-WL indistinguishability of graphons before stating our main result, \Cref{th:WLForGraphons}.
+To generalize the oblivious $k$-WL to graphons, we first define the standard Borel space $\Mk$, which may not be confused with the product of $k$ copies of $\MM$. $\Mk$ is the $k$-dimensional analogue to $\MM$ and can again be seen as the space of colors used by oblivious $k$-WL.
+Its elements $\alpha = (\alpha_0, \alpha_1, \alpha_2, \dots)$ are sequences, which can be viewed as the colors assigned to points of a graphon after $0,1,2,\dots$ refinement rounds.
+Based on the definition of oblivious $k$-WL for graphs, we define the measurable function $\owlk_W \colon X^k \to \Mk$ mapping a $k$-tuple $\bar{x} \in X^k$ to a sequence $(\alpha_0, \alpha_1, \alpha_2, \dots)$.
+In particular, $\alpha_0$ corresponds to the atomic type of a tuple of vertices and contains the values $W(x_i, x_j)$ for $ij \in \binom{[k]}{2}$.
+This further explains the difference between $1$-WL indistinguishability and fractional isomorphism: Already the first step of oblivious $2$-WL, which corresponds to $1$-WL indistinguishability, completely determines the distribution of values attained by a graphon.
+In contrast, these distributions do not have to be equal for graphons to be fractionally isomorphic, cf.\ \Cref{sec:graphonsIntroduction} and \Cref{fig:parallelEdgesCounterexample}.